 The strong relevance to the national policies and plans for combating desertification in Western China contributes to strong ownership of the Partnership.
-The shift towards China's heightened interest in environmental projects started as a consequence of the 1998 long-term flood in the Yangtze River, which affected millions of people.
+The shift toward China's heightened interest in environmental projects started as a consequence of the 1998 long-term flood in the Yangtze River, which affected millions of people.
 In 1999, a policy was implemented to return converted croplands to grasslands and forests.
 In 2005, chemical pollution in the river prompted a Regional Environmental Assessment.
-Today, China focuses on air, soil and water quality, which requires different sectors to work together.
+Today, China focuses on air, soil, and water quality, which requires different sectors to work together.
 The Partnership operated in strong alignment with an enabling national policy context.

-Critchley's assessment of strong relevance both to the GEF as well as to China, and the strong degree of ownership China has demonstrated at provincial as well as national level is confirmed in all the child project terminal evaluations, completion reports and ICRs reviewed for this case study.
-Notably, the IFAD Project terminal evaluation roots the strong national relevance and ownership of the project to the fact that it was designed under the auspices of the PRC-GEF Partnership, which also included a suite of GEF funded projects linked with ADB, IFAD and WB (IFAD, 2016).
-The Partnership concept was owned because it was in line with the change from the 1990s' top-down land degradation control plans and programs, characterized by uncoordinated efforts in tackling cross-cutting sectoral issues, to the bottom-up approach that integrated IEM concepts and principles in rural development and environmental protection, a concept that emerged in the government environmental strategies of the early 2000s.
-The country commitment and ownership is also demonstrated by the significant level of co-financing and integration of planning tools with other National and Provincial programs.54
+Critchley's assessment of the strong relevance both to the GEF as well as to China, and the strong degree of ownership China has demonstrated at provincial as well as national level, is confirmed in all the child-project terminal evaluations, completion reports, and ICRs reviewed for this case study.
+Notably, the IFAD Project terminal evaluation roots the strong national relevance and ownership of the project to the fact that it was designed under the auspices of the PRC-GEF Partnership, which also included a suite of GEF-funded projects linked with ADB, IFAD, and the World Bank (IFAD 2016).
+The Partnership concept was owned because it was in line with the change from the 1990s top-down land degradation control plans and programs, characterized by uncoordinated efforts in tackling cross-cutting sectoral issues, to the bottom-up approach that integrated IEM concepts and principles in rural development and environmental protection, a concept that emerged in the government environmental strategies of the early 2000s.
+The country commitment and ownership is also demonstrated by the significant level of cofinancing and integration of planning tools with other national and provincial programs (as also reported in Tengberg et al., 2014).

 SFA has strong ownership of the Partnership.
 However, both ADB and Critchley's review question whether SFA is the most appropriate national lead agency.
-The Partnership is quite integrated and multi-sectoral, while SFA focuses on forests and land degradation.
-Furthermore, the voice of SFA is not as strong as the one of the National Development Reform Commission (NDRC), or the Water Resources Department (WRD), in terms of influence on the government.
-For an eventual Partnership follow-up phase, Critchley recommends any future CPMO to function more clearly as a coordinating nexus, be smaller and comprise higher qualified staff.
+The Partnership is quite integrated and multisectoral, while SFA focuses on forests and land degradation.
+Furthermore, the voice of SFA is not as strong as the one of the National Development Reform Commission, or the Water Resources Department, in terms of influence on the government.
+For an eventual Partnership follow-up phase, Critchley recommends any future CPMO to function more clearly as a coordinating nexus, be smaller, and comprise higher qualified staff.

-2.4 To what extent have child project objectives been coherent with and integrated in the program's objectives?
+Question 4: To what extent have child project objectives been coherent with and integrated into the program's objectives?

-The PFD clearly states the Partnership overarching goal of reducing land degradation and restoring dryland ecosystems in the western region of the PRC, and through this to further the goals of protecting drylands ecosystem biodiversity.
-The specific purpose is to introduce IEM and mainstream it in policies and programs in order to maximize the ecosystem benefits investments in the Partnership region.
-Child projects objectives and components, summarized in a table annexed to the PFD and in Table 2 in this report, broadly align with these overarching objectives, each of them contributing in different yet interconnected ways.
-The PFD integrates in its overall strategy the objectives of both GEF-3 ongoing projects (the Capacity Building and the Pastoral project) and the six proposed child projects to be funded in GEF-4.
+The PFD clearly states the Partnership's overarching goal of reducing land degradation and restoring dryland ecosystems in the western region of the PRC, and through this to further the goals of protecting drylands ecosystem biodiversity.
+The specific purpose is to introduce IEM and mainstream it into policies and programs in order to maximize the ecosystem benefits investments in the Partnership region.
+Child-project objectives and components, summarized in a table annexed to the PFD and in table 4.2 in this report, broadly align with these overarching objectives, each of them contributing in different yet interconnected ways.
+The PFD integrates into its overall strategy the objectives of both GEF-3 ongoing projects (the Capacity Building and the Pastoral Project) and the six proposed child projects to be funded in GEF-4.
 This was justified by the fact that the Partnership was designed as a continuation/expansion of a programmatic investment that was already established and piloted through the CPF in 2003.